-Research and information technology infrastructure: \$500,000 technologically advanced if we are to prepare them for careers in the world that expects nothing less.
-The Institute for Advanced Vehicle Systems is an example of the cutting-edge research facility that requires new equipment and support.
+Research and information technology infrastructure: \$500,000

+The University of Michigan-Dearborn enrolls an unusual proportion of its students in the natural sciences and engineering.
+We need to ensure that our students and faculty members have laboratory facilities and instrumentation that is sophisticated and technologically advanced if we are to prepare them for careers in the world that expects nothing less.
+The Institute for Advanced Vehicle Systems is an example of a cutting-edge research facility that requires new equipment and support.
 While we have added significant new buildings to our campus in recent years with the help of the state through the capital outlay process, we have struggled to equip those buildings properly.
 We need to invest more on an annual basis in technologies that support instruction and collaborative research.
 Many of our classrooms and computers need to be updated and equipped with modern digital equipment to properly train tomorrow's workforce.